bensoer/8505-a1-covertsockets/README.md

 The implementation of these headers is identical to Craig Rowland's implementation and therefor is strictly a proof of concept.
 Each additional header has its advantages and disadvantages.
 In the `docs` folder you can view the `Covert Socket Critiques And Improvements` to see an overview of some of the benefits and setbacks of using each header.
-Additionaly, you can view Craig Rowlands original work along with a guide and overview in the `examples` folder.
+Additionally, you can view Craig Rowland's original work along with a guide and overview in the `examples` folder.
 Craig's documentation includes recommendations for improvement on his own code and some of the benefits and setbacks that exist in his implementation